kubevela/kubevela/docs/en/concepts.md

 ### Workload Types

-For each of the components in `Application`, its `.type` field represents the runtime characteristic of this component (i.e. workload type) and `.settings` claims the configurations to instantiate it.
+For each of the components in `Application`, its `.type` field represents the definition of this component type and `.settings` claims the values to instantiate it.
 Some typical component types are *Long Running Web Service*, *One-time Off Task* or *Redis Database*.

 All supported component types expected to be pre-installed in the platform, or, provided by component providers such as 3rd-party software owner.

 ### Traits

-Optionally, each component has a `.traits` section that augments its component instance with operational behaviors such as load balancing policy, network ingress routing, auto-scaling policies, or upgrade strategies, etc. Its `.name` field references the specific trait definition, and `.properties` sets detailed configuration values of the given trait.
+Optionally, each component has a `.traits` section that augments its component instance with operational behaviors such as load balancing policy, network ingress routing, auto-scaling policies, or upgrade strategies, etc.

-The supported traits are mostly operational features provided by the platform, but the platform also allows users bring their own traits.
+Essentially, traits are operational features provided by the platform, note that KubeVela allows users bring their own traits as well.
+To attach a trait, use `.name` field to reference the specific trait definition, and `.properties` field to set detailed configuration values of the given trait.

-We also reference workload type and trait as "application/capability modules" in KubeVela.
+We also reference component types and traits as *"capabilities"* in KubeVela.

 ## Definitions

-Both the schemas of workload settings and trait properties in `Application` are enforced by application modules that are pre-defined separately in a set of definition objects.
-The platform teams or component providers are responsible for registering and managing definitions in target cluster following [workload definition](https://github.com/oam-dev/spec/blob/master/4.workload_types.md) and [trait definition](https://github.com/oam-dev/spec/blob/master/6.traits.md) specifications in Open Application Model (OAM).
+Both the schemas of workload settings and trait properties in `Application` are enforced by a set of definition objects.
+The platform teams or component providers are responsible for registering and managing definition objects in target cluster following [workload definition](https://github.com/oam-dev/spec/blob/master/4.workload_types.md) and [trait definition](https://github.com/oam-dev/spec/blob/master/6.traits.md) specifications in Open Application Model (OAM).

-Currently, KubeVela supports [CUE](https://github.com/cuelang/cue) as the module type in definitions, with more types such as Helm and Terraform are coming in following releases.
-In the case of Helm, a chart could be directly referenced as a component type in `Application` and its `values.yaml` will become the component's specification.
+Specifically, definition object carries the templating information of this capability.
+Currently, KubeVela supports [Helm](http://helm.sh/) charts and [CUE](https://github.com/cuelang/cue) modules as definitions which means you could use KubeVela to deploy Helm charts and CUE modules as application components, or claim them as traits.
+More capability types support such as [Terraform](https://www.terraform.io/) is also work in progress.

 ## Environment
 Before releasing an application to production, it's important to test the code in testing/staging workspaces.
 In KubeVela, we describe these workspaces as "deployment environments" or "environments" for short.
 Each environment has its own configuration (e.g., domain, Kubernetes cluster and namespace, configuration data, access control policy etc.) to allow user to create different deployment environments such as "test" and "production".